freohr/yet-another-glog-hack/rules/class-templates.md

 **Mishaps**:

 - You trip over your feet, or suffer any other action unsightly of your prestige.
-The next morale check for your hirelings and henchpeople is rolled at a +2 malus.
+The next morale check for your hirelings and henchfolks is rolled at a +2 malus.
 - Bad movement results in dents to your equipment.
 If you were attacking, your weapon lose 1 durability; if you were defending, your armor or your shield lose 1 durability.

 **Starting Equipment**: